psychemedia/storytelling-notes/hunting_of_the_snark.md

 [Anyway:] the danger was past— [and they'd] landed at last,
 ⁠With their boxes, portmanteaus, and bags:
-[But] at first sight the crew were not pleased with the view,
+[But] at first sight the crew, were not pleased with the view,
 ⁠Which consisted of chasms and crags.

 *At this point, the Bellman sensed their concern, and so he followed the management training he'd picked up in a self-guiided course he taken just before starting the voyage and tried a few jokes.*